kedepot/kesplash/README.md

 By all means, feel free to tweak the colours and formatting to whatever you prefer!

-NOTE: If you (or your distro) has /etc/logrotate.conf & set it clear your logs regularly, kesplash probably won't be that useful. kesplashup does not use the log, just coloring uptime.
+NOTE: If you (or your distro) has /etc/logrotate.conf clear your logs regularly, kesplash probably won't be that useful. kesplashup does not use the log, just coloring uptime.

 ( For more advanced up-time statistics, check out: